Model Predictive Control for Aggressive Driving Over Uneven Terrain: Results

 \subsection{Ditches}

-Similar to the rollover task, we evaluate the autonomy in ditch crossing by comparing it with the expert (\cref{fig:vditch}).
+Similar to the rollover task, we seek to qualitatively evaluate our method in ditch crossing by comparing it with the expert (Fig. \ref{fig:vditch}).
+Without explicit velocity constraints, this experiment verifies that the vehicle adequately traverses through ditches in a safe manner.
 The tests are conducted over three distinct ditches with varying geometries.
+In these experiments, the autonomy's maximum speed was limited to 5 \si{m/s} for safety.

-In these experiments, the autonomy's maximum speed was limited to 5 m/s for safety.
-With our approach, the autonomy executes similar speed profiles but runs at more conservative crossing speeds which can be attributed to our risk-adverse parameter tuning.
-Unlike the autonomy, the expert decelerates much earlier before the crossing.
-Note that the expert is familiar with the ditch geography and can anticipate the terrain.
-However, in practice, the descent angle of the ditch is often occluded from the vehicle's view during the approach and can result in delayed sensing of the ditch geometry.
-This phenomenon likely contributes to the autonomy's sharp decelerations in the V-Ditch and river crossings whose descent angles are initially occluded.
+We note a couple differences between the Autonomy and Expert that can be attributed to the Expert's access to prior knowledge about the environment.
+The autonomy's slower crossing speeds in the River (reverse) and Crater ditches are largely due to the sharp exiting ridges.
+Proceeding at the expert-executed speeds would result in infringing on the ditch upper-bound $\tau^{\text{res}}_{\text{max}}$ and excessively reducing contact with the ground.
+As the expert has prior knowledge about what exists beyond the ridge, they are more comfortable with momentarily reducing control authority in return for speed.
+Secondly, the expert decelerates much earlier than the autonomy before the crossing.
+Note that the descent angle of the ditch is often occluded from the vehicle's LiDAR and camera during the approach and can result in delayed sensing of the ditch geometry.
+This results in the autonomy's sharp decelerations in the V-Ditch and river crossings whose descent angles are initially occluded but revealed last-minute.
+However, as the expert has knowledge of the occluded regions of the ditch, they are able to make more comfortable decelerations in anticipation.